 Feb.
 9: W SlalomRun 1 10:15-11:50; Run 2 13:45-15:40

 Feb.
 10: M Alpine Combined Downhill segment 10:30-12:45; M Alpine CombinedSlalom segment 14:15-16:10

 Feb.
 13: M Giant Slalom Run 1 10:15-12:15, Run 2 13:45-16:00

 Feb.
 15: W Downhill 11:00-13:10

 Feb.
 16: M SlalomRun 1 10:15-12:10, Run 2 13:45-15:50

 Feb.
 17: W Alpine Combined Downhill segment 10:30-12:00, W Alpine Combined Slalom segment 14:00-15:30

 *For a complete and official schedule published by the Olympics Committee, please contact us.

-The latest version of the schedule was released on Nov.
-19, 2020, following approval by the International Olympic Committee and is still subject to change.
+The latest (the 9th) version of the schedule was released on June 11, 2021, following approval by the International Olympic Committee and is still subject to change.
 Follow us on Facebook and receive alerts of the updates once the future edition is published.